joavzmo/DC/TaskAnalysis.md

 The new track must:
   * **Provide marketable skills from day 1**: it must expose the learner to the main current deep learning tools in Python (Keras, PyTorch and TensorFlow).
   * **Be in line with the DataCamp philosophy**: it must be interesting and accessible to wide audiences, progressively building advanced knowledge from simple concepts, without getting lost in the mathematical details.
-  * **Be easy to implement**: from a business perspective, including relevant *existing* courses should be favored, while avoiding substantial overlap.
+  * **Be easy to implement**: from a business perspective, including relevant *existing* courses should be favored, avoiding substantial overlap between them.

 ## Analysis of the DataCamp's portfolio